How You Can Buy Multiple Tickets With a Proxy Network

 What this article is about:

 You probably know how large a problem ticket scalping is nowadays.
 Events sell out in seconds and tickets appear on reseller sites like StubHub within hours, and at steep upsell prices.
-This is such a huge problem, that the former US President Barrack Obama has banned ticket bots by federal law.
+This is such a huge problem, that former US President Barrack Obama has banned ticket bots by Federal law.
 Nevertheless, the practice is still legal in a large part of the globe.

 Scalping is widespread and painful to deal with for several reasons: